Household air pollution: Kenya

 Various benefits were realized including improved health; the most important aspect to each of the villagers involved.
 The people reported less internal heat allowing for better sleep, fewer headaches and less fatigue, less eye irritation and coughs and dizziness.
 Safety increased due to the smoke hoods preventing goats and children from falling into the fire and less soot contamination was observed, along with snakes and rodents not entering the home.
 Windows allowed for the ability to view cattle from indoors, and also reduced kerosene needs due to improved interior lighting.
 Overall, the indoor environment improved greatly from various simple things that are taken for granted in modern western homes.
-Greater indoor light also allows for more income generation for women as they can do beadwork by the window when weather doesn't allow for this work outdoors.
+Greater indoor light also allows for more income generation for women as they can do beadwork by the window when weather does not allow for this work outdoors.
 Children also benefit from increased lighting for homework.

 Interpersonal relationships developed among the women due to the project, and men better supported their wives initiative when the result benefited them as well.
-While initial efforts to improve stoves were limited in success, current efforts are more successful due to the recognition that sustainable domestic energy resources are "central to reducing poverty and hunger, improving health…and improving the lives of women and children" The optimal short-term goal in minimizing rural poverty is to provide inexpensive and acceptable solutions to the local people.
+While initial efforts to improve stoves were limited in success, current efforts are more successful due to the recognition that sustainable domestic energy resources are "central to reducing poverty and hunger, improving health...and improving the lives of women and children" The optimal short-term goal in minimizing rural poverty is to provide inexpensive and acceptable solutions to the local people.
 Not only can stoves contribute to this intervention, but the use of cleaner fuels will also provide further benefits.